IntelPython/numba-dpex/docs/user_guides/debugging/debugging_environment.rst

 Activate conda environment
 --------------------------

-You will also need to create and acrivate conda environment with installed `numba-dppy`:
+You will also need to create and activate conda environment with installed `numba-dppy`:

 .. code-block:: bash